sabtain93/RB_109/cheat_sheet.md

 end
 ```

-`map` method is invoked on the nested array `[[1, 2], [3, 4]]`.
-Each nested array is passed into the block and is assigned to the block's local variable `arr`. inside the block on `line 3` `puts` method is invoked and the return value of `arr.first` is passed to it as an argument. `Array#first` method returns the `0` index element the current array which in this case will be the integer `1` and `3` respectively.
+`map` method is invoked on the nested array `[[1, 2], [3, 4]]`. `map` method iterates over the calling array and invokes the block on each itreration passing in the current element into the block where it is assigned to the block's local variable `arr`.

+Inside the block on line 3 `puts` method is invoked and the return value of `arr.first` is passed to it as an argument. `Array#first` method returns the `0` index element the current array which in this case will be the integer `1` and `3` respectively.
 Then `puts` outputs the string representation of the integer and returns `nil`.

 On `line 4` again `Array#first` method is called on `arr` which will return integers `1` and `3` respectively and this will also be the blocks return value as it's the last statement evaluated inside the block. `map` returns a new array containing the objects returned by the block on each iteration and so in this case the map returns a new array `[1,3]`.

 ***Explain how `Array#map` method works?***

 The `Array#map` method is invoked with a block passed to it as an argument.
-The `map` method invokes the block on each iteration and passes the current element of the calling array into the block, assigning it to the block's local variable and executing the expression within the block for each element of the calling collection.
-The `Array#map` method returns a new array where each element is the block's return value on each iteration.
+The `Array#map` method iterates over the elements of the calling collection and invokes the block on each iteration passing the current element into the block where the element is assigned to the block's local variable.
+On the each iteration, the code within the block is executed and the return value of the block is saved to a new array.
+This new array is then returned by the `map` method.

 ***Explain how `Hash#map` method works?***

 The `Hash#map` method is invoked with a block passed to it as an argument.
-The `map` method invokes the block on each iteration and passes the current key/value pair into the block assigning the pair to the block's local variables.
-Where the first local variable of the block references the current key and the second references the current value of the calling collection.
-The expression within the block is executed for each Key/value pair of hash. `Hash#map` uses the block's return value to perform trasnformation.
+The `map` method iterates over elements of the calling hash and invokes the block on each iteration passing the current key/value pair into the block where it is assigned to the block's local variables.
+Where the first local variable of the block references the current key and the second references the current value of the calling hash.
+The expression within the block is executed for each Key/value pair of the hash. `Hash#map` uses the block's return value to perform trasnformation.
 It returns a new array object where each element is the block's return value on each iteration.

 ## Select